 However, since we cannot guarantee fully fair exam conditions, we believe that it is not appropriate to consider this competition as the same as previous IBOs.
 Therefore, we propose to host this competition with the name “IBO Challenge 2020 (A Substitute for the 31st IBO Nagasaki, JAPAN)” and award students only with medals and participation certificates.
 The participation certificates will not include the competitor’s ranking.

 - Practical exams will be remotely conducted on August 11th, and theoretical exams will be conducted on August 12th, 2020.
 The theoretical exams will be six hours as usual, while the practical exams may be shorter.
 For more information about the exams, please visit the “Exam Overview” page on the website.

 - We propose the dates above, instead of the original IBO2020 dates, in order to give all member countries more time to select their representatives.
 However, we also believe that hosting the event after late-August is not realistic, because of the complications caused by some students starting university in the fall.

-- Early July: A demo webpage for the bioinformatics practical exam will be open for all member countries.
-This will enable each country to assess what they will need in order to prepare a proper environment for the exams, such as computer or internet access.
+- 15 June: A demo website for the bioinformatics practical exam opens on the website.
+This enables each country to assess what they will need in order to prepare a proper environment for the exams, such as computer or internet access.